Find a practitioner that best suits your needs.

 Maria Sleight

-Director & Clinical Practice Manager, Clinical Counsellor & Psychotherapist, Family Dispute Resolution Practitioner & Mediator, Child & Family Consultant, Parenting Coordinator
+Director & Clinical Practice Manager, Clinical Counsellor & Psychotherapist, Family Therapist, Family Dispute Resolution Practitioner & Mediator, Child & Family Consultant, Parenting Coordinator, Program Facilitator

 Maria is a highly accomplished practitioner with deep expertise in family dispute resolution, psychotherapy, and counselling.
 She holds registration as a Clinical Counsellor & Psychotherapist with the Psychotherapy and Counselling Federation of Australia, is a Registered Family Dispute Resolution Practitioner through the Attorney General's Department, a Nationally Accredited Mediator under Australian standards, and an Accredited Parenting Coordinator with Parenting Coordination Australia.